Updated June 8, 2023

 How to Add Rows in Excel using Shortcut?

-Adding or deleting rows as well as columns in Excel is a day to day task for anyone who works on the tool.
-It would be great if we know the shortcut to do so, since having an idea of how to add rows in Excel with a shortcut, we may be able to save the time which can be utilized for any other productivity measure.
-As well as the task will be completed quickly due to the reduced time bounds.
+Adding or deleting rows and columns in Excel is a daily task for anyone who works on the tool.
+It would be great if we knew the shortcut to do so since having an idea of how to add rows in Excel with a shortcut, we may be able to save time, which can be utilized for any other productivity measure as well as the task will be completed quickly due to the reduced time bounds.

 There are two shortcuts in Excel to add Rows in Excel.
-If the keyboard you are using has a number pad on the rightmost side of it, you may use the Ctrl button and “+” button together to add a row/s in Excel.
+If your keyboard has a number pad on the rightmost side, you may use the Ctrl and “+” buttons to add a row/s in Excel.

-If your keyboard doesn’t have that number pad and you are worried about how to add a row in Excel, don’t worry, there is another shortcut key for such cases.
-You can press the Shift button, Ctrl button and “=” button simultaneously to insert a row/s in Excel worksheet.
+If your keyboard doesn’t have that number pad and you are worried about adding a row in Excel, don’t worry; there is another shortcut key for such cases.
+You can simultaneously press the Shift button, Ctrl button, and “=” button to insert a row/s in the Excel worksheet.

-In this article, we will walk you through some shortcut methods of adding rows in Excel.
+This article will walk you through shortcut methods for adding rows in Excel.

 Shortcut Methods of Adding Rows in Excel

-We will discuss some shortcut methods of adding rows in Excel.
+We will discuss some shortcut methods for adding rows in Excel.

 Method #1 – Insert Row in Excel

-Consider an example as shown below where we have a list of the employee with their First Name, Last Name and Salary details in three different columns respectively.
+Consider the example below, where we list employees with their First Name, Last Name, and Salary details in three different columns.
 See the screenshot below:

-Now, to insert a row, we first need to navigate towards a cell.
-Suppose we wanted to add a row after 4th cell.
-Move towards the 4th cell of Excel worksheet.
+To insert a row, we first need to navigate toward a cell.
+Suppose we wanted to add a row after the 4th cell.
+Move toward the 4th cell of the Excel worksheet.

-You could see a series of options under the pane that opens up as soon as you right-click on selected cell.
-Out of all those options, choose Insert… option to be able to insert a row in the given sheet before 4th cell.
+When you right-click on the selected cell, you can see a series of options under the pane.
+Of all those options, choose Insert… option to insert a row in the given sheet before the 4th cell.

-A new window named as Insert will open up with series of options, as shown in the screenshot below.
+A new window named Insert will open up with a series of options, as shown in the screenshot below.
 Click on the OK button and see what happens.

-If you press the OK key with the current option “Shift cells down“, You’ll be seeing cells 4th and below to that are shifted below by one position and a new blank cell is appearing as a 4th cell.
+If you press the OK key with the current option “Shift cells down“, You’ll see cells 4th and below that are shifted down by one position, and a new blank cell appears as a 4th cell.
 See the screenshot below:

-This is not the ideal way though; we are not getting an entire blank row on the 4th position of the sheet.
+This is not the ideal way, though; we are not getting an entire blank row on the 4th position of the sheet.
 This is because we have chosen the option of “Shift cells down“.
-Instead of that if you select the option as “Entire row”, you’ll be able to insert an entirely new row in 4th position.
+Instead, if you select the option “Entire row”, you can insert an entirely new row in the 4th position.

-See the screenshot below, where the entire row is added on 4th position when you choose the “Entire row” option under the Insert window.
+See the screenshot below, where the entire row is added to the 4th position when you choose the “Entire row” option under the Insert window.

-Now, after we have successfully added a row at the 4th position, what if we wanted to add multiple blank cells?
+Now, after successfully adding a row at the 4th position, what if we wanted to add multiple blank cells?
 Do we need to repeat the procedure again and again?
 Isn’t it going to be a time-consuming task?

-Well off course it will be a time-consuming job if you repeat the procedure again and again.
-You, however, can eliminate this task by some single keystrokes.
+Well, of course, it will be a time-consuming job if you repeat the procedure again and again.
+You, however, can eliminate this task with some single keystrokes.

-Just select the blank cell you just inserted and press F4 to add one more blank row above that cell.
-This way, you can insert multiple rows at the same time using a single keyboard shortcut.
+Select the blank cell you just inserted and press F4 to add one more blank row above that cell.
+You can insert multiple rows simultaneously using a single keyboard shortcut.

 Method #2 – Shortcut to Add a Row in Excel

-In this example, we are going to have a look at the shortcut method of adding rows in Excel.
-This method saves your time which leads to improved productivity.
+In this example, we will look at Excel’s shortcut method of adding rows.
+This method saves your time, which leads to improved productivity.

-Step 1: Select the entire row above which you wanted to add a new blank row.
+Step 1: Select the row above which you want to add a new blank row.
 This can be done with a keyboard shortcut Shift + Space bar.
 Select the fifth row by navigating towards A5 and press the Shift + Space button.

-Step 2: Now, press Shift, Ctrl, and Plus sign key together to add a new blank row before the 5th row selected.
+Step 2: Now, press the Shift, Ctrl, and sign keys together to add a new blank row before the 5th row is selected.

-Step 3: Now, you can press F4 to add more blank rows.
-Whatever number of rows you want to add, press F4 that much time.
+Step 3: Now, press F4 to add more blank rows.
+Whatever number of rows you want to add, press F4 for that much time.

-Here, as of now, we tried to add one blank row using a keyboard shortcut and then using F4 to increase the number of blank rows.
+Here, we tried to add one blank row using a keyboard shortcut and then using F4 to increase the number of blank rows.
 Is there any other way to add multiple rows in a single shot?
-Yes, there absolutely is a way to do so.
+Yes, there is a way to do so.

-Step 4: Select the number of rows that you wanted to add blank rows for.
-Select three rows as shown in the screenshot below.
+Step 4: Select the number of rows for which you want to add blank rows.
+Select three rows, as shown in the screenshot below.
 You can use the Shift + Space bar to select the number of rows.

-Step 5: Now, the same way we deed in step 3, use Shift, Ctrl, and Plus sign to add three blank rows straight in the given sheet.
+Step 5: Now, as we deed in step 3, use Shift, Ctrl, and Plus sign to add three blank rows straight in the given sheet.

 Things to Remember

-- If your keyboard has a number pad on the right-hand side, you can use Ctrl + (Plus Sign) to add the rows.
-However, if there is no number pad, you need to press Shift + Ctrl + (Plus Sign) through your keyboard.
+- If your keyboard has a number pad on the right side, you can add the rows to Ctrl + (Plus Sign).
+However, if there is no number pad, you must press Shift + Ctrl + (Plus Sign) through your keyboard.

-- F4 keyboard button helps you to repeat the action of adding rows in Excel.
-Given that a row is already added.
+- The F4 keyboard button helps you to repeat the action of adding rows in Excel, given that a row is already added.

 This has been a guide to Add Rows in Excel Shortcut.
-Here we discuss How to Add Rows in Excel Shortcut along with practical examples and downloadable excel template.
+Here we discuss How to Add Rows in Excel shortcuts, practical examples, and a downloadable Excel template.
 You can also go through our other suggested articles –